What is a Career Cluster/Pathway?

 Students, this is not the end all be all.
 This is, simply put, a collection of resources that will greatly aid you.
-However, if you have any questions, doubts or fears about interviewing, resumes, etc. Mr. Mendoza will take the time to give advice/guidance on your resume, to mock interview you, and/or help construct an email to send out to a company of interest.
+However, if you have any questions, doubts or fears about interviewing, resumes, etc. your counselor will take the time to give advice/guidance on your resume, to mock interview you, and/or help construct an email to send out to a company of interest.
 This is A LOT of information, take your time processing, and ask for help if you need it.
-Reach out via email (form below), by phone, or visit us in the Student Relations office during your off hour.

 How to Dress: First Impressions matter, how you dress greatly determines what kind you'll leave.